Dunmanway killings: In County Cork

 West Cork, where these killings took place, had been one of the most violent parts of Ireland during the Irish War of Independence.
 It was the scene of many of the conflict's major actions, such as the Kilmichael and Crossbarry ambushes.
 It contained a strong Irish Republican Army (IRA) Brigade (the 3rd Cork Brigade) and also a sizeable Protestant population – roughly 16%, some of whom were loyalists and affiliated to a loyalist vigilante group.
 The local IRA killed fifteen suspected informers from 1919–21, nine Catholics and six Protestants.
 They responded to the British burning of republican homes by burning those of local loyalists.
 British intelligence wrote that "many" of their informers in West Cork "were murdered and almost all the remainder suffered grave material loss".

 Republicans suspected the involvement of a local "Loyalists civil wing" in the killing of two republicans, the Coffey brothers, in Enniskean in early January 1921.
 The discovery of documents in Dunmanway by republicans later supposedly confirmed the existence of counter-insurgency espionage in the area, which resulted in many purported informers getting safe passage to England.

 British forces were withdrawn from west Cork in February 1922.
 The only British forces left in the county were two battalions of the British Army in Cork City.
-The local IRA was almost unanimously Anti-Treaty and not under the control of the Provisional Government in Dublin in April 1922.
+The local IRA was almost unanimously anti-Treaty and not under the control of the Provisional Government in Dublin in April 1922.
 At the time of the Dunmanway killings, none of the leaders of the Anti-Treaty Cork IRA were in the county.
 Tom Hales and Sean Moylan were in Limerick, along with much of the Third and Fourth Cork IRA Brigades, trying to prevent the occupation of that city's military barracks by Pro-Treaty troops.
 Tom Barry and Liam Deasy were in Dublin attending an Anti-Treaty IRA meeting.
 They returned to Cork on 28 April, purportedly with a view to stopping any more killings.

 Paul McMahon wrote that the British Government had authorised £2,000 to re-establish intelligence in southern Ireland, especially in Cork, in early April 1922.
 On 26 April, the day after the raid on Hornibrook home, three British intelligence officers (Lts Hendy, Drove and Henderson) and a driver drove to Macroom with the intention of gathering intelligence in west Cork, where they entered an inn.
-There, the officers were drugged and taken prisoner by IRA men, taken out the country to Kilgobnet and then shot and their bodies dumped.
+There, the officers were drugged and taken prisoner by IRA men, taken out of the country to Kilgobnet and then shot and their bodies dumped.